-If you are interested in joining the Robotics Camp team, please submit your CV/resume to .
+If you are interested in joining the Robotics Camp team, please submit your CV/resume to firstname.lastname@example.org.
 Qualifications to be a camp couselor/instructor consist of being a minimum age of 18, currently attending a college or university, and having experience with children.
-Counselor positions consist of working a 5 or 6 day week.
-The first two and/or three weeks in July and the first two and/or three weeks in August.
+Previous campers are welcomed as CIT's.
+Counselor positions consist of working a 5 or 6 day week in the summer months.
 Prior to starting at the Robotics Camp, counselors are required to go through the training of Lego WeDo 2.0 and EV3 Mindstorms as well as take a full day first aid course.

 THE WORK TEAM

 At the Robotics Camp, all our counselors go through a Standard First Aid full-day course.
 Certified, through St. John Ambulance or the Heart and Stroke Foundation, the course covers emergency scene management, medical conditions, child resuscitation, various types of injuries, wound care, and more.